michelson/Dante/README.md

   + Image Uploader with *preview* and caption option.
   + Embed data for pasted link through OEmbed services.
   + Embed media information for pasted links through OEmbed services.
+  + Add or remove tooltip buttons with ease with plugin system.
 + List creation with shorcuts ie:.
 1. , - , 1) with spacebar or return key
 + Custom tooltip bottons support
 + CSS tries to use the same fonts used in Medium, (if you have already setup those fonts) or fallbacks to open fonts (by Google fonts) or system fonts.